“Your Lake District wedding story, told beautifully”

 Beautiful, luxury creative documentary wedding photography, showcasing the landscape of the Lake District

 Hi, I’m Lake District wedding photographer Robin Goodlad.
 With stunning fells and mountains, and deep calm lakes, the English Lake District is the perfect location for your wedding, especially if the landscape means a lot to you as a couple.
-My name is Robin, and I am a professional wedding photographer with over 15 years experience photographing weddings, photographed in a predominantly documentary style, seamlessly combined with beautiful portraits of you as a couple in the Lake District landscape.
+Shooting in a predominantly documentary style, seamlessly combined with beautiful portraits of you as a couple in the Lake District landscape.
 This is wedding photography for this who love the outdoors and photography but who don’t like posing, photographs with a luxurious yet timelessly elegant feel, built upon years of experience as a wedding photographer, working all across the UK, as well as within the Lake District of Cumbria.
 To see a broader selection of my work, please have a good look through my wedding portfolio or have a look at my latest work on Instagram.

 A wedding Photographer who knows the Lake District in detail